 Our NTEC Accredited courses are:

-Graduates of our NTEC accredited courses can apply for professional membership of BANT and apply to register with the Voluntary Regulator the CNHC
+Graduates of our NTEC accredited courses, subject to meeting all requirements can apply for professional membership of BANT and apply to register with the Voluntary Regulator the CNHC.

-Our Bioscience Entry Courses are successfully completed by many applicants prior to joining our accredited routes to nutritional therapy practice, the degree programmes, the Nutrition Coach Diploma course and the Dietary Educator Certificate.
+Our Bioscience Entry Courses are successfully completed by many applicants prior to joining our accredited routes to nutritional therapy practice, the degree programmes, and the Dietary Educator Certificate.

 If you have completed a Nutritional Therapy Diploma course or a degree in a bioscience subject you may be eligible to join one of our programmes at an advanced stage.
 Please click here for further details.

 The courses we offer focus on graduates developing the level of knowledge and skills to work in a variety of roles in both employed and self-employed contexts including:

 - Coaching Practice

 - Community Settings

 - Health Writing